In today’s technologically driven world, we have grown accustomed to our mobile devices being a necessity for our everyday life.

 The platform’s newest feature, Jumble, is basically a sequencing game.
 It’s fun and simple like the Kahoot Quiz, but it requires more focus from the players.

 The players are asked to arrange answers in the correct order instead of choosing only one.
 Let’s take an already existing Jumble game as an example – Word Jumble.
 This game asks its players to rearrange letters or words to form the correct word or sentence.
 Let’s say that the answer is the word “Math”.
 Choices given on the screen are the letters M-A-T-H, each one assigned a specific shape and colour.
 These letters are then jumbled and players will have to arrange each one to form the word.

-Once all players have answered, the percentage of players who got the correct answer will be displayed on screen.
+Once all players have answered, the percentage of players who got the correct answer will be displayed on the screen.

-The final feature work very similarly to the survey – you start by asking a question and suggesting possible answers for it.
+The final feature works very similarly to the survey – you start by asking a question and suggesting possible answers for it.
 The difference here is that you’re asking a question, but you’re not searching for specific data.
 There are no right or wrong answers, your goal as the game master is to start a discussion among the players once the game is finished.

 Once the results are in, you can ask your students to explain why they chose one answer over another.
-Responses will differ as the results will be showed on screen, which can motivate students to debate their answers and opinions with each other.
+Responses will differ as the results will be shown on screen, which can motivate students to debate their answers and opinions with each other.

 The Bottom Line

 All in all, Kahoot is a simple and fun platform that gives teachers access to a free and fresh approach to learning through gamification.
 And the results are clear: if students have fun while learning, they engage better with the topic.
 This means that information retention rates will be higher, too.